cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 graphRelaySync( Relay, peerID, chainID, null, selector(field:=`ChainID`contractJSON));

-8. mining by following the most difficult chain: if received `ChainID`ContractResultStateRoot/`ChainID`contractJSON shows a more difficult chain than `ChainID`SafetyContractResultStateRoot/`ChainID`contractJSON/`difficulty`, then verify this chain's transactions for ONEWEEK range. for some Key value, it will need graphRelaySync to get data from the new root supplying peer. if not be able to find a more difficult chain than current "difficulty" for 3 x blockTime, then assume verifiation successful, to generate a new state on own last block, reflexing 3x time, then next miners will be in lower difficulty.
+8. mining by following the most difficult chain: if received `ChainID`ContractResultStateRoot/`ChainID`contractJSON shows a more difficult chain than `ChainID`SafetyContractResultStateRoot/`ChainID`contractJSON/`difficulty`, then verify this chain's transactions for ONEWEEK range. in the verify process, it needs to add all db variables, hamt and amt trie. for some Key value, it will need graphRelaySync to get data from the new root supplying peer. if not be able to find a more difficult chain than current "difficulty" for 3 x blockTime, then assume verifiation successful, to generate a new state on own last block, reflexing 3x time, then next miners will be in lower difficulty.

 9. If verification succesful, database_update(`ChainID`SafetyContractResultStateRoot, `ChainID`ContractResultStateRoot), go to step (1) to get a new ChainID state prediction; Else go to step (7)
 ```
-## C. File Downloader - nonconcurrency design.
+## C. File Downloader - nonconcurrency design // ipfs layer
 For saving mobile phone resources, we adopt non-concurrrency execution.
 Starting from a to-be downloaded myDownloadQue[] map.
 ```
-Do a range on map myDownloadque, key, value. inputFileAMTroot = key random pickup a piece from fileAMTroot.count. random pick a peer `FileAMTroot``ChainID`SeedingNounce; read from this and store into  myFilesAMTseedersDB[fileAMT][ChainID][index]
+Do a range on map myDownloadque, key, value. inputFileAMTroot = key random pickup a piece from fileAMTroot.count. random pick a peer myFilesAMTseedersDB[fileAMT][index] {
-{
 - generate request a randam piece N for graphsync, since graphsync can identify the local exisitnce, if duplicated in local, it will ask another random block id. do not do specific cut.
-- according to the global time in the base of 5 minutes, hash (time + chain ID), in RelayList[`ChainID`][] find vector distance closest 10 relays, then random walk connect to a relay in the 10.
-Through that relay, randomly request a Peer from  myFilesAMTseedersDB[fileAMT][ChainID][index].
+- according to the global time in the base of 5 minutes, hash (time + chain ID), in RelayList[`ChainID`][] find vector distance closest relays.
+Through that relay, randomly request a Peer from  myFilesAMTseedersDB[fileAMT][index].
 - graphRelaySync(relay, chainID, `FileAMTroot``ChainID``Seeding`Nounce`IPFSPeer, `fileAMTroot`, selector(field:=section N))

 until finish all relays or find the chainPeer
 }
 ```
-## D. reponse to fileAMT request - root cannot be null
+## D. reponse to fileAMT request - root cannot be null // ipfs layer
+the process with connect to closest relay using hash(timestamp + ipfs address) to relay distance, when time stamp switch, so that other peers can find it using time consensus. c/d process is not chain specific, it is all on the ipfs layer.
 response to AMTgraphRelaySync（ relay, peer, `fileAMTroot`, selector(range of the trie))
 If the `fileAMTroot` exists, then return the blocks according to the range.